 The ferry left Homer on Tuesday and made calls at a string of communities on Kodiak Island as well as down the Alaska Peninsula prior to arriving in Dutch Harbor in the Aleutian Islands on Saturday.

 MV Tustumena, part of Alaska Marine Highway System, had 35 crew members, the department said, and 60 passengers onboard at any given time during the sailing.
-There are 41 people onboard the ferry (35 crew and 6 round-trip travellers) as it sails back to Homer.
+There are 41 people onboard the ferry (35 crew and 6 round-trip travelers) as it sails back to Homer.

 As of Sunday afternoon, no crew had reported COVID-19 symptoms.
 Upon arrival at Homer, everyone will be tested.